BladeRunnerJS/brjs-site/_posts/2013-09-16-introducing-bladerunnerjs.md

 Because application components are broken down into small pieces of functionality, with assets grouped by feature (not type), and because a blade only interacts with other application features through the EventHub or through services, we can run them in isolation.
 This has resulted in a feature we're *really* excited about - workbenches.

 Workbenches allow a blade to be developed and run in isolation.
-They can also be interacted with through their runtime UI or through workbench widgets via the EventHub or Services they use.
+They can also be interacted with through their runtime UI or through workbench tools via the EventHub or Services they use.

 ![A Blade Workbench](/blog/img/workbench_v2.png)